chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 - **(click)** for as _much of the C++ community_ as possible,
 - **(click)** for as much of the _time_ as possible.

 Starting _right now_, because we can't affect the past anymore.
-If the vertical dimension shows the _diverse_ community of C++ users, and the horizontal dimension shows time,

-**(click slowly 4x)**

-we want to cover as _much_ of this diagram as possible with units support that's as _good_ as possible.
+We want to cover as _much_ of this diagram as possible with units support that's as _good_ as possible.
 Accurately expressing our goal is the first step to getting a chance to meet it.

 Now, we can use this model to evaluate candidate solutions.
 For example: shouldn't there be a _standard units library_?
 I think there should!
 And I'm actively collaborating with others who